cormullion/Karnak.jl/docs/src/basics.md

 julia> get_weight(wg, 1, 2)
 ```

-You can change the weight of an edge with:
+To change the weight of an edge:

 ```julia
 julia> add_edge!(graph, from, to, weight)